jamesplease/fi-calc-guide/src/configuration/portfolio.md

 Presently, the glide path in FI Calc is linear.
 What this means is that your allocation mix will evenly transition from the initial and final values over the course of your retirement.
-We intend to allow you to customize this in the future, but it is not yet supported.
+We intend to allow you to customize this in the future, but this is not yet supported.

 > Keep in mind that the sum of your initial and final asset allocations must
 > each add up to 100%.